holke/WirvsVirus/python-implementation/README.md

 Here is the original python implementation that we wrote during the wirvsvirus hackathon.

-We are porting this implmentation to javascript now and will not update the python version anymore.
+We are porting this implementation to javascript now and will not update the python version anymore.